Leading members of Social Democrats, USA: Support of Solidarity

 Solidarity's demand for legality was supported by Tom Kahn, who testified on behalf of the AFL–CIO to the Congress (the picture displays the 21 demands of MKS).

-When he became an assistant to the President of the AFL–CIO from 1972–1986, Kahn developed an expertise in international affairs.
+When he became an assistant to the President of the AFL–CIO from 1972 to 1986, Kahn developed an expertise in international affairs.

 Kahn was deeply involved with supporting the Polish labor movement.
 The trade union Solidarity (Solidarność) began in 1980.
 The Soviet-backed communist regime headed by General Wojciech Jaruzelski declared martial law in December 1981.
 Lane Kirkland appointed Kahn to organize the AFL–CIO's support of Solidarity.
 Politically, the AFL–CIO supported the twenty-one demands of the Gdansk workers by lobbying to stop further U.S. loans to Poland unless those demands were met.
 Materially, the AFL–CIO established the Polish Workers Aid Fund, which raised almost $300,000 by 1981.
 These funds purchased printing presses and office supplies.
 The AFL–CIO donated typewriters, duplicating machines, a minibus, an offset press and other supplies requested by Solidarity.

 The AFL–CIO sought approval in advance from Solidarity's leadership to avoid jeopardizing their position with unwanted or surprising American help.
-On September 12, Lech Walesa welcomed international donations with this statement: "Help can never be politically embarrassing.
+On September 12, Lech Wałęsa welcomed international donations with this statement: "Help can never be politically embarrassing.
 That of the AFL–CIO, for example.
 We are grateful to them.
 It was a very good thing that they helped us.
 Whenever we can, we will help them, too".
 Kahn explained the AFL–CIO position in a 1981 debate:

 Solidarity made its needs known, with courage, with clarity, and publicly.
 As you know, the AFL–CIO responded by establishing a fund for the purchase of equipment requested by Solidarity and we have raised about a quarter of a million dollars for that fund.